resthub/resthub.org/tutorial/backbone-without-answer.rst

 4. Add tasks to the collection in the console -> the *whole* list is still rerendered.

 5. Update TasksView to only append one task when added to the collection instead of rendering the whole list again.

-6. Add a nice fade effect to TaskView.

-7. Test in the console.
+6. Test in the console.

-8. Remove automatic generated divs and replace them with lis
+7. Remove automatic generated divs and replace them with lis

    goal is to have: